Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The user is able to do two things:

     -choose where they travel to
-    -if they wish to rob the airport they are currently in.
+    -choose if they wish to rob the airport they are currently in.

 Listed below are all the funtctions that were created for the game: